-limits were not as good as a 12-inch minimum Slotted size limit in producing larger trout in the Au Sable River, and this is probably true in general for trout stream fisheries.
+limits were not as good as a 12-inch minimum size limit in producing larger trout in the Au Sable River, and this is probably true in general for trout stream fisheries.
 The reason was that harvest mortality had a more significant effect in reducing survival of trout to older ages and larger sizes than it had on increasing growth rate to larger sizes.
-If harvest of mid-sized trout had anv effect on growth rate of brown trout in our study, the effect was minor, and results of other studies indicated in streams were independent of growth rates of trout relatively large changes in population density and fishing intensities (Cooper 1949; McFadden el al. 1967; McFadden 1969; Bachman 1984).
-Thus, it appears that the following "rules of thumb" for trout streams regulated under simple minimum size limits will also apply for slotted limits (Clark 1981):
+If harvest of mid-sized trout effect on growth rate of brown trout in our study, the effect was minor, and results of other studies indicated growth rates of trout in streams were independent of relatively large changes in population density and fishing intensities (Cooper 1949; McFadden el al. 1967; McFadden 1969; Bachman 1984).
+Thus, it appears that the following "rules of thumb" for trout streams regulated under simple minimum size limits will also apply for slotted (Clark 1981):